hbjeletich/GamesForGood-Repo/README.md

 # G4G-SP25
-Games for Good Spring 2025 Project
+Games for Good 2025

-Oh no!
-I hope I didn't break it!
+Sorry this is the worst readme of all time can someone else make this good